 Story Of A Married Couple…

-That evening they ate dinner together at their favorite Restaurant, and after this they went to the masjid for praying.
+That evening they ate dinner together at their favorite restaurant, and after this, they went to the masjid for praying.
 When they returned home Khalil carried all the books they had bought earlier and placed all the books in the room.
 He asked Sana to go to sleep but she could hardly sleep!
 She was wondering what was happening on and was tempted to go to the room and see but had eventually fallen asleep.
 At around 4am Khalil called for Tahajjud prayer.
-Afterwards, he asked her to close her eyes and took her to the room he had been in all day, and asked her to open her eyes.
+Afterward, he asked her to close her eyes and took her to the room he had been in all day, and asked her to open her eyes.
 She opened her eyes and was amazed to see a lovely small library.
 Her husband had made her an office at home!
 He had even bought a laptop for her and set everything up, ready to use!

 Khalil turned to her and said, “Dear Sana, I love you for the sake of Allah Subhana Wa Ta’ala.
 I am also responsible for you and I want to protect you always.
 You have asked my permission to work and I respect you. however, I want to make you happy.
 I hope you like my gift.
 I do not want you to work for any other man but me.
 Still, if you feel that you want to work outside the home, then I will not force you.
 It would however make me upset.”

 “Men are the protectors and maintainers [qawwaamoon] of women, because Allah has given the one more [strength] than the other, and because they support them from their means…” (Qur’an 4:34)